Abingdon Air & Country Show: Aircraft

 A wide range of aircraft have performed flying displays at the show.
 These have included many modern and classic fast jets (for example Sepecat Jaguar, BAE Hawk, Hawker Hunter, Folland Gnat) military helicopters from the Royal Air Force and Royal Navy, historic warbirds like the Spitfire and Mustang and displays from light aerobatic aircraft.
 In 2009, there was a visit by an RAF C-17 Globemaster transport aircraft, and in 2011, the Avro Vulcan XH558 performed the closing display.

 The show has also managed to attract international participation.
-In 2005, the Polish Navy brought a PZL M-28 for static display, while in both 2006 and 2008, the US Army exhibited a UH-60 Black Hawk and in 2010, the Royal Netherlands Air Force F-16 display team performed.
+In 2005, the Polish Navy brought a PZL M-28 for static display, while in both 2006 and 2008, the United States Army exhibited a UH-60 Black Hawk and in 2010, the Royal Netherlands Air Force F-16 display team performed.
 Traditionally, the show also includes participation from the resident No 612 Volunteer Gliding Squadron, which uses the airfield during the weekend for its flying activities.

 The Fly-in also attracts a wide variety of aircraft from the UK's General aviation community.